InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/camera_calibration.md

 Even though this is a pretty abstract concept, we can make an interesting observation about the absolute conic: <ins>all circles intersect with the absolute conic at two points</ins>.
 This is because a circle lies in a plane, whose intersection with the infinity plane is a line.
-This line will in turn intersect with the absolute conic at precisely two points!
+This line will in turn intersect with the absolute conic at precisely two points, the circular points!

 ### 3.2.3.
 Angles between rays